Martian-Technologies/Connection-Machine-Website/content/_index.md

 ## What is Connection Machine?

 Connection Machine is an open-source and cross-platform desktop application for designing and simulating digital circuits at scale.
 It is being built as a university project for [RCOS](https://handbook.rcos.io/#/?id=main).
-You can get a build of the application from the [releases page](https://github.com/Martian-Technologies/Connection-Machine/releases/) on GitHub.
+You can get a build of the application from the [releases page](https://github.com/Martian-Technologies/Connection-Machine/releases/) on GitHub, or [build the app yourself](/building/).

 ## Features